-- Cold feed water or clogged filters can cause high pressure. - Low product flow is usually due to low voltage, a worn feed pump, or worn Clark Pump.
+- Cold feed water or clogged filters can cause high pressure. - Low product flow is usually due to low voltage, a worn feed pump, or a worn Clark Pump.

 Test to see if biological growth has occurred: Before running the system, remove the prefilter and examine its condition.
 If the filter housing is full of smelly, discolored water, the system was not properly stored.
-Install clean prefilters.
+Install a clean prefilter.

-Next check the membrane.
-Attach the brine discharge service hose and lead it to a bucket.
-Open the pressure relief valve half a turn, and run the system for 30 seconds (metal toggle switch on feed pump module).
+Next, check the membrane.
+Attach the brine discharge service hose and lead it into a bucket.
+Open the pressure relief valve half a turn, and manually run the system for 30 seconds (metal toggle switch on feed pump module).
 Examine the brine water: If it is discolored and smells bad, perform an SC-2 cleaning with unchlorinated water before running the system pressurized.
-If the brine is fairly clean, follow the "new start up procedure" and run normally.
+If the brine is fairly clean, follow the New System Startup procedure and run normally.
 Check for performance.
 Clean the membranes only if performance is reduced.